AGRESCASudan Mining Intelligence

 How the library is built.

-A multi-agent AI research pipeline scours public sources, parses maps and disclosures, and writes structured records into the library.
+A multi-agent AI research pipeline scours public sources, parses maps and disclosures, and writes structured records.
 A reviewer signs off before publication.
 The library refreshes monthly.

 The pipeline

-Five specialised research agents work in parallel: an OSINT explorer (multilingual web search — EN, AR, RU, ZH, FR), a cartographic visionary (image and map understanding), a geospatial extractor (named-entity recognition + coordinate parsing), a sanctions screener (OFAC / EU / UK lists), and a database architect (deduplication, confidence-rating, change-log).
+Five specialised research agents: an OSINT explorer (multilingual web search — EN, AR, RU, ZH, FR), a cartographic visionary (map and image understanding), a geospatial extractor (NER + coordinate parsing), a sanctions screener (OFAC / EU / UK), and a database architect (deduplication, confidence-rating, change-log).

 Confidence ratings

-• High — at least one primary source (operator NI 43-101, USGS Minerals Yearbook, government press release) corroborated by a second.
+• High — primary source (NI 43-101, USGS Minerals Yearbook, government release) corroborated by a second.

 • Medium — single reputable source, or multiple secondary sources without primary confirmation.

-• Low — derived or partially inferred; coordinates approximated from descriptions; or single low-quality source.
-Use with caution.
+• Low — derived or partially inferred; coordinates approximated; or single low-quality source.

 Sanctions handling

-Every operator, owner and material counterparty is screened against the US OFAC, EU and UK consolidated lists.
-Sanctioned entities are kept in the library — they are part of Sudan's mining reality — but are flagged prominently.
+Every operator, owner and material counterparty is screened against OFAC, EU and UK consolidated lists.
+Sanctioned entities are kept and flagged.
 The library is research-and-decision-support only.
 We do not endorse sanctioned entities.